eccenca/documentation.eccenca.com/docs/explore-and-author/thesauri-management/index.md

 This view consists of three components.
 The navigation tree component is displayed to the left.
 It displays the hierarchical structure of the thesaurus.
-The upmost element is the project level.
+The uppermost element is the project level.
 Clicking :eccenca-navigation-previous: brings you back to the Thesaurus project catalog.

 Below the project level, the concept scheme(s) and concepts are displayed.